 5) Can you break down where the marks were lost?

 This is really helpful for future curriculum planning.
-With proper analysis and insight – especially after your mock tests – you can see how marks could be improved with specific interventions and help teachers to refine their lesson planning to deal with the different types of questions.
+With proper analysis and insight, you can see how marks could be improved with specific interventions and help teachers to refine their lesson planning to deal with the different types of questions in the future.

 Data can be so difficult to understand and use properly.
 Some teachers choose to avoid it feeling it becomes judgemental and overbearing but if used and presented in the right way – it becomes a powerful tool for change.
 Ask yourself, how are the findings of the analysis presented to you?
 Is this something you could easily share with your teaching staff, colleagues or governors in a way that helps them help your pupils better or will you have to re-produce it again at a later date?